-"Previous statements about this new tax have prompted this Resolution.
+"Previous statements about this new tax by high-ranking Democrats and their candidate for Governor have prompted this Resolution.
 The vehicle miles traveled (VMT) tax would bring financial burden to Illinoisans and make our state even less competitive.
 Rural residents, especially, would be hit hard because of the longer miles driven between home and work," said Representative Bourne.
 She added, "The privacy issue is yet another reason that this type of legislation is bad for Illinois."

-One previously proposed plan, which would impose a fee of 1.5¢ per mile driven, would report miles traveled on public, non-tolled Illinois roads by using GPS tracking technology in a smartphone app or a tracking device similar to the I-Pass (or EZ-Pass).
+One previously proposed plan, which would impose a fee of 1.5φ per mile driven, would report miles traveled on public, non-tolled Illinois roads by using GPS tracking technology in a smartphone app or a tracking device similar to the I-Pass (or EZ-Pass).
 With this tracking, individuals would be monitored to calculate how many miles were driven in Illinois each month.
-Another plan would impose a fee of 1.5¢ per mile driven, based on monthly odometer readings instead of GPS tracking technology, and another would plan would be a flat rate plan of an annual fee of \$450.
+Another plan would impose a fee of 1.5φ per mile driven, based on monthly odometer readings instead of GPS tracking technology, and another would plan would be a flat rate plan of an annual fee of \$450.